pepric/aida/README.md

   * Detection and analysis of instrumental features, degradation and anomalies;
 * Data Analysis:
   *  Basic and on-demand advanced statistics for data correlation and quality assessment;
-  *  Machine/Deep Learning based classification/regression on data.
+  *  Machine Learning based classification/regression/clustering on data.

 In the following we will use the term **AIDAHM**, referring to a generic hosting machine on which AIDA is installed and running